pilgrimtabby/pilgrim-autosplitter/livesplit-desktop-integration/README.md

 - timer not running → `Start()` (same as LiveSplit One `splitOrStart`)
 - timer running → `Split()`

-Pilgrim has no separate start-image file, so it always emits `split` for a normal match.
-Stock upstream AutoSplit Integration only called `Split()`, which does nothing if the timer has not started yet.
+Pilgrim has no separate start-image file.
+Current Pilgrim emits `start` when the timer is not running and `split` afterward, so **stock** AutoSplit Integration works.
+This patch remains useful for older Pilgrim builds and for AutoSplit without a start image (outbound `split` while NotRunning).

 ## Installation